ARR4NN/ARR4NN/README.md

 ### Hi there 👋

-Im ARR4NN I work with node js and discord js.
+Im ARR4NN I work with Node.JS, Javascript and Java.
-I code in my free time as a hobby.
+I often code things for fun or for other people.
 Many of my repos are private, but I do have alot of bots.
 - 📫 How to reach me: Discord **ARR4NN#0340**